Jandakot Airport

 Next steps

 • A HHERA is also underway to assess potential risks to human health and the environment associated with PFAS exposure and to inform mitigation strategies that may be required in the investigation area.
-The results of the HHERA will be shared with relevant WA authorities, including WA Department of Health.

 • The final stage of the investigation is the development of a PFAS Management Plan for Jandakot Airport, which will set out appropriate management actions to address any identified risks.
-The PFAS Management Plan for Jandakot Airport is expected to be completed in the third quarter of 2026.
+The PFAS Management Plan for Jandakot Airport is expected to be completed late 2026.

 • Quarterly updates about the Jandakot Airport investigation will be provided to the Jandakot Airport Community Aviation Consultation Group (CACG) through to the completion of the investigation.
 The most recent update provided to the CACG is available below.
 Information about the Jandakot CACG can be found on the Jandakot Airport website.